Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

 #### Communications Agent
 - **Purpose**: Drafts professional and concise email updates for internal or external stakeholders about incidents or operational changes.
 - **Tooling**: This agent integrates with **Outlook** using an imported **OpenAPI JSON tool**, which enables it to send notification emails automatically.
-- **Usage**: When the NOC Supervisor requests an incident update for the “Los Angeles CDW Network team,” this agent generates the email body and sends it through Outlook.
+- **Usage**: When the Supervisor requests an incident update for the “Los Angeles CDW Network team,” this agent generates the email body and sends it through Outlook.

-#### NOC Supervisor Agent
+#### Supervisor Agent
 - **Purpose**: Acts as the **routing agent**, interpreting user queries and delegating tasks to the right specialized agent.
 - **Collaborators**:
   - **Network Status Agent** → for network/site health checks.
   - **Server Status Agent** → for server reachability.
   - **Incident Diagnosis Agent** → for log analysis and remediation.
   - **Communications Agent** → for drafting and sending updates.
-- **User Experience**: Provides a natural language interface for the NOC Supervisor, serving as the single entry point for all incident-related queries.
+- **User Experience**: Provides a natural language interface for the Supervisor, serving as the single entry point for all incident-related queries.

 ---

-Together, these agents form the backbone of the **NOC Supervisor Assistant**.
+Together, these agents form the backbone of the **Supervisor Assistant**.
 The Supervisor Agent orchestrates their interactions so that complex workflows (incident detection → diagnosis → remediation → communication) can be completed in a seamless conversational flow.

 ### The Network Status Agent